PimPaardekooper/zombie_apocalypse/README.md

 With the map slider on the left, one can switch between verification environments and then press ```reset``` to generate a new map.

 ### Verification environments
-- Id 0: What does map 1 do?
+- Id 0: Test if killing/infection works properly (outcome depends on seed).
-- Id 1: What does map 2 do?
+- Id 1: Test if zombie tracking works properly.
-- Id 2: What does map 3 do?
+- Id 2: Test if human fleeing works properly.
-- Id 3: What does map 4 do?
+- Id 3: Test if grouping behaviour works properly.

 ## Reproduction of figure
 We have saved all our experiments in the ```apocalypse_sim/experiments/``` folder.
 However, since some experiments may take multiple hours to run, we have provided a small experiment to reproduce one of the figures from our poster and report.
 Navigate to ```apocalypse_sim/experiments/``` and run ```python3 EXPERIMENT_NAME_HERE.py```.
 The resulting figure is stored in ```apocalypse_sim/experiments/results/EXPERIMENT_NAME_HERE.pdf``` should correspond to the figure included at the end of this README.